ros-aldebaran/romeo_moveit_actions/README.rst

 Welcome to the world of simple actions!
 Now, you can add virtual objects or detect real objects and reach/grasp/place them !

-For a real robot (not a simulator)
+For a real robot (example for Romeo robot)
 --------------------------------

-Launch the dcm_bringup (providing a correct robot IP), for example for Romeo:
+Launch the dcm_bringup (providing the robot's IP):

 .. code-block:: bash